Olivier Vadrot: Cocktail Designers

-Solo Career & Research over theatres
+Solo career and research on theatres

-The first structure inspired by the shape of ancient theatres implemented by Vadrot was presented at the Villa Medici in Rome during his residency at the French Academy in 2011-2012.
+The first structure inspired by the shape of ancient theatres implemented by Vadrot was presented at the Villa Medici in Rome during his residency at the French Academy in 2011–2012.
 Named Circo Minimo, the project was intended as a nod to Rome's Circus Maximus and was designed to accommodate small-scale performances and debates.
 Subsequently, Vadrot visited several ancient theatres located in the Mediterranean region such as Delos, Priene and Syracuse, to study the ergonomy of their rows of seats.
 This research was expressed in the Hors Les Murs 2016 programme, organised by the Institut Français.
 Following these field trips, in 2016, he developed Cavea, a nomadic platform made of plywood for the National Centre for Visual Arts (CNAP) in Paris.
 In 2018, the project was used as a backdrop to the conferences organised by the Centre Pompidou in Paris in the frame of the exhibition “May 68 - General Assembly” as well as on the occasion of the FIAC 2018.

 Initially limited to the study of Greek and Roman theatres, Vadrot's corpus gradually spread to the theatres of the Renaissance and contemporary architecture such as that designed by Le Corbusier on the roof of Unité d’Habitation.
-Reinterpreting the project of the Swiss architect, in June 2015, Vadrot launched Les Tribunes, a scenographic device conceived during the event “Make it work/The Negotiations Theatre” organised by the theatre of Nanterre-Amandiers.
+Reinterpreting the project of the Swiss architect, in June 2015, Vadrot launched Les Tribunes, a scenographic device conceived during the "Make it work/The Negotiations Theatre" event organised by the theatre of Nanterre-Amandiers.